On exact linesearch quasi-Newton methods for minimizing a quadratic function: Conclusion

 \section{Conclusion}

-In this paper we have derived necessary and sufficient conditions on the matrix $B_k$ in a QN-method such that $p_k$, obtained by solving $B_kp_k=-g_k$, satisfies $p_k=\delta_k p_k^{CG}$ for some $\delta_k \neq 0$.
-These conditions are stated in Theorem~\ref{thm-iff}.
-It should be noted that a QN-method in which $B_k$ is chosen to satisfy the conditions of Theorem~\ref{thm-iff} in each iteration $k$ will not in general be such that $B_r = H$, where $r$ is the iteration where $g_r=0$.
-This behavior of $B_k$ is for example guaranteed if $B_k$ satisfies \eqref{suff}, see, e.g. \cite[Chapter 8]{nocedalwright}.
+In this paper we have derived necessary and sufficient conditions on the matrix $B_k$ in a QN-method such that $p_k$, obtained by solving $B_k p_k=-g_k$, satisfies $p_k=\delta_k p_k^{PCG}$ for some $\delta_k \neq 0$, where $p_k^{PCG}$ is the search direction of the preconditioned method of conjugate gradients.
+These conditions are stated in Proposition~\ref{prop-iffBprecon}.
+The results have been derived for the case of CG and then extended to PCG for a symmetric positive definite preconditioning matrix $M$.

-We show that the set QN-schemes that generate search directions that are parallel to those generated by CG is strictly larger than the one-parameter Broyden family.

-Further, we show that there is an infinite number of symmetric rank-one update schemes for QN that give parallel search directions to those of CG.
-In Proposition~\ref{prop-rank1}, we show that with $u_k$ as almost any linear combination of $g_k$ and $g_{k-1}$ gives an $U_k$ for which $p_k=\delta_k p_k^{CG}$ for some $\delta_k \neq 0$.
-In particular, we can attain all $\delta_k$ except $\hat{\delta}_k$ given by Lemma~\ref{lem-rank1}.
+Further, we have characterized the symmetric rank-one update matrices for QN that give parallel search directions to those of PCG.
+In Proposition~\ref{prop-rank1precon}, we show that the rank-one matrix must be a linear combination of $g_k$ and $g_{k-1}$, and also that almost any linear combination will do.
+In addition, we characterize the family of symmetric rank-one updates that preserve symmetry and positive definiteness of $B_{k-1}$.

-In this paper, our focus is on the mathematical properties of CG and QN in exact artimetic.
+Our focus is on the mathematical properties of PCG and QN in exact arithmetic.
 We want to stress that considering the numerical properties in finite precision is of utmost importance, but such an analysis is beyond the scope of this paper.
-See, e.g., \cite{hager} for an illustration of a case where CG and QN generate identical iterates in exact arithmetic but the difference between numerically computed iterates for the two methods is large.
+See, e.g., \cite{hager} for an illustration of a case where PCG and QN generate identical iterates in exact arithmetic but the difference between numerically computed iterates for the two methods is large.